 9. Providing Your Parents’ Financials

-You will need info about your parents’ tax return for 2021 to answer the following questions about:
+You will need info about your parents’ tax return for 2021 or 2022 to answer the following questions about:

 • Their tax return status

 • The type of tax return they filed (i.e., 1040 or something else)

 • Their tax filing status (e.g, married-filed joint return)